 - ICDL syllabus content is vendor-independent so that skills and knowledge are transferable.

 - ICDL has rigorous Quality Assurance Standards (QAS) and regular quality audits are conducted internally and externally.

-The detailed syllabus for the Presentations (Advanced) module is publicly available, so that there is complete clarity about what is covered.
+The detailed syllabus for the Presentation (Advanced) module is publicly available, so that there is complete clarity about what is covered.

 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.

-Do you want to better understand the Presentations (Advanced) module and how we test skills and knowledge?
+Do you want to better understand the Presentation (Advanced) module and how we test skills and knowledge?

-Try out the Presentations (Advanced) sample tests here to get a feel for the coverage of the module, or practice before your certification test.
+Try out the Presentation (Advanced) sample tests here to get a feel for the coverage of the module, or practice before your certification test.

 Offer ICDL in your organisation

 You can use ICDL as a training centre, a school or college, or for your own staff within your organisation.

 To offer ICDL certification, you should contact the local ICDL operator in your territory.